MicrosoftDocs/well-architected/well-architected/service-guides/azure-expressroute.md

 >
 > - **Configure connection monitoring between your on-premises and Azure network:** Use Connection Monitor to monitor connectivity between your on-premises resources and Azure over the ExpressRoute private peering and Microsoft peering connection.
 >
-> - **Configure dynamic routing for ExpressRoute:** Dynamic routing for ExpressRoute leverages BGP to provide automatic route updates, optimal path selection, scalability, and interoperability for your network.
+> - **Configure dynamic routing for your Microsoft peering enabled ExpressRoute circuit:** Dynamic routing for ExpressRoute leverages BGP to provide automatic route updates, optimal path selection, scalability, and interoperability for your network.
 >
-> - **Configure Service Health for receiving notification:** Set up Service Health notifications to alert you when planned and upcoming maintenance is happening to all ExpressRoute circuits in your subscription.
+> - **Configure Service Health for receiving notification:** Configure Service Health notifications to alert you when planned and upcoming maintenance is happening to all ExpressRoute circuits in your subscription.
 >
 > - **Configure Traffic Collector for ExpressRoute:** ExpressRoute Traffic Collector enables the sampling of network flows over your ExpressRoute circuits.
 >